 20:35 – Close

-Please register on Eventbrite for a free ticket.
-We shall be live streaming via GoToWebinar and recording the talks for later posting on YouTube.
+We were live streaming via GoToWebinar and recording the talks for later posting on YouTube.

 Some lessons learned from creating and using the Ceph open-source storage system